jm3/sinatra-template/README.markdown

 ## Changelog:

 ### Things
-* built on solid HTML5 boilerplate
+* Built on trusted HTML5 boilerplate
+* Already set up with Capistrano for fast, simple deployment
-* pre-built with handy Sinatra helpers
+* Pre-built with handy Sinatra helpers
-* awesome front-end tests to make your life easier
+* Includes awesome front-end tests in rspec to make your life easier